laminlabs/lamindb/docs/index.md

 - Explore and play with real-world [examples](examples/index).
 - Browse the full [API reference](api).
 - Look up guides [guides](guides/index) that solve specific problems or illustrate common errors.

+References:

+- See [lamin.ai/docs](https://lamin.ai/docs) for an overview of open-source modules.
+- [Reach out](https://lamin.ai/contact) to learn about modules that connect your assays, pipelines, instruments, and workflows.
+- Read the following reports to learn about technology underlying LaminDB: ...

 ```{toctree}
 :maxdepth: 1